Athaa29/stats-leveling/README.md

 ## Demo

-You can try the live demo of the project here: [Player Status Window](https://Athaa29.github.io/stats-leveling)
+You can try the live demo of the project here: [Stats Leveling](https://Athaa29.github.io/stats-leveling)

 ## Technologies Used